Abstractigakis/sudoku-solver/README.md

 Never the less, we want to design the algorithm so that concurrent attempts can occur without issue.
 When we are doing `naive back tracking` we want to be able to provide a `max_attempts` param, so that we dont run for ever.
 This would mean each potential process that runs would have to increment a counter.

 To do this properly with python, we will instantieat the `SudokuSolver` class, which will be responsible for storing these counters and such.
-Essentially, almost all methods on the class will be static to maintain our functional approach (the `SudokuSolver` does not need to store the puzzle state, as we will be passing puzzles by value and not reference), but gives us a nice namespace for the what would otherwise be global variables.
+Essentially, almost all methods on the class will be static to maintain our functional approach, but gives us a nice namespace for the what would otherwise be global variables.

+It is also important to note that by default in Numpy, `ndarray`s are actually pointers to tensors on the heap, meaning, by default, everything is 'pass by reference'.  this is fine, becasue in many cases, this is more effeceint.
+But we need to be careful when mutating.
+We will need to explictly pass deep copies of the `ndarray` via `myNdarray.copy()`when we want to 'pass by value'

+## Things to imporve

+can we use rust to better optimze our code?
+How can we build the objects we need ndarrays to make this work?

+rather than pass the puzzle everywhere, and to get the domains, calculate on the fly with the `get_domains()` method, we should consider passing a gamestate object that has its own copy mehtod.
+A gamestate would consist of $X$ and $D$ and have methods like `attempt_insert` and `compress` to condese the representation of the gamestate.
+In this way, the `SudokuSolver` could keep a memory of gamestates it has already seen, and skip.